samlianGitHub/CNA340_Python/README.md

 ```

 ## Thanks
-Thank you for enjoying my turtle
+Thank you for enjoying my turtle lab